Faculty & Staff

-Sarah McMahon is an Associate Professor at the Rutgers University School of Social Work and also serves as the Associate Director for the School’s Center on Violence Against Women and Children.
-Her research focuses on violence against women and children, with an emphasis on prevention and social change.
-Dr. McMahon has extensive experience in designing and implementing studies with college students to measure their knowledge, attitudes and behaviors related to sexual violence, with a focus on bystander intervention.
+Sarah McMahon is an Associate Professor at the Rutgers University School of Social Work and Chancellor’s Scholar for Violence Prevention.
+She also serves as the Director for the School’s Center on Violence Against Women and Children.
+Her research focuses on violence against women, with an emphasis on using ecological frameworks to examine prevention and social change.
+Dr. McMahon has extensive experience in designing and implementing quantitative and qualitative studies with college students to measure their knowledge, attitudes and behaviors related to sexual violence, with a focus on bystander intervention and campus climate.
+She has led a number of research projects related to campus violence funded at the federal, state, and local level.
 In 2014, she was invited to collaborate with the White House Task Force to Protect Students from Sexual Assault through the testing of a campus climate survey tool.
-She was also appointed by the Governor of NJ to serve on the state’s Task Force to Address Campus Sexual Violence and also serves on the National Sexual Violence Resource Center Advisory Board.
+Dr. McMahon was appointed to the NJ Campus Sexual Assault Task Force and also serves on the Advisory Board for the National Sexual Violence Resource Center.
 She has numerous publications on the topic of sexual violence and has presented her work around the country.
-Dr. McMahon also serves as the Chair of the NJ Domestic Violence Fatality and Near Fatality Review Board.
-Prior to her position at the School of Social Work, Dr. McMahon worked in a clinical setting, providing crisis intervention and counseling to survivors of various forms of interpersonal violence and delivering prevention education to the wider community.

 - Methods in Social Work Research I

 - Methods in Social Work Research II

 - Family Violence/ Violence & Abuse in Adulthood

 - Women's Issues

 - Social Welfare & Policies II- Violence Against Women & Children

 - Public Child Welfare Intensive Weekend Program- Family Violence & Research Methods